nbeaver/cmd_oysters/README.rst

 ----------
 Motivation
 ----------

 ..
+Ever tried to debug your laptop without an internet connection and not had the commands?

+..
+Ever stored a useful command for later in a text file and been unable to find it later?

-Talk about motivation (restarting daemons, changing permissions, shell incompatibility).
+.. restarting daemons, changing permissions, shell incompatibility

 ..
 Security of shell commands, looking online ones.